 Shinto Goddess Amaterasu Omikami

-The stories and myths about Amaterasu come from the Kojiki, the oldest book in Japan that was completed in 712 and means ‘Record of Ancient Things’.
-Before the written form came into existence, the Kojiki was transmitted orally and contains myths, legends, songs, genealogies and statements, and historical narratives about the Imperial Court of Japan, families, and their origins.
+The stories and myths about Amaterasu come from the Kojiki.
+This is the oldest book in Japan that was completed in 712 and means ‘Record of Ancient Things’.
+Before the written form came into existence, the Kojiki was transmitted orally.
+It contains myths, legends, songs, genealogies, and statements.
+It also contains historical narratives about the Imperial Court of Japan, families, and their origins.

 You will find several symbols in depictions of Amaterasu, here are some of them explained:

 Mirror: The original mirror that reflected Amaterasu was made by the blacksmith of the gods.
 It is kept in the Great Shrine in Ise in central Japan and it’s called Yata no Kagami.
-To this day, the sanctuary accepts visitors, and you can see the building where the mirror is stored, although the mirror itself has been hidden for 1,500 years.
+To this day, the sanctuary accepts visitors, and you can see the building where the mirror is stored.
+The mirror itself, however, has been hidden for 1,500 years.
 It is said that the mirror has eight sides since eight represents the number of perfection in Shinto.
 All mirrors are considered sacred to Amaterasu and it is a way to connect with her and reflect the state of the viewer’s soul.
 A Japanese proverb says: “When the mirror is dark, the soul is not pure.”

 Necklace: As mentioned earlier, at the time of her birth, Amaterasu received a sacred necklace from Izanagi.
 It is also said that a jewel of this necklace is consecrated in the Great Sanctuary of Ise.